PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 - Test each Pull Request allows us to make more detailed tests, and to improve the overall quality of the PrestaShop solution
 - There can be several months between the moment a PR is merged and the time the build is first tested, enough for the author of the PR to have “forgotten” what they did exactly.

-### How do you choose which Pull Request should be tested first ?
+### How do you choose which Pull Request should be tested first?

 This is a legitimate question that pops regularly.
 It might be frustrating for a contributor to see his Pull Request blocked in “Waiting for QA” for weeks, while other PR are validated and merged the same day they are created.